mikeoc61/currency_monitor/README.md

 - currency_config.py contains various configuration definitions along with currency abbreviations and their associated descriptions.
-This file is only used with the lambda versions and also references other CSS and HTML files stored remotely to be loaded at runtime.
+This file is only used with the lambda versions and also references other CSS and HTML files stored remotely on S3 Object storage and loaded at runtime.

+- The S3 directory contains various HTML, CSS and Javascript that is either linked into or read into the currency_lambda.py.
+These files should be hosted on AWS S3 or similar Object storage.
+URL to these resources are defined in the currency_config.py configuration file.

 ## Dependencies: